ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/configurability/provide-values-to-configurable-variables.md

 verbose = true
 ```

-Execute the commands below to provide the values via the `BAL_CONFIG_FILES` environment variable based on the operating system you use.
+Execute the commands below to provide the values via the `BAL_CONFIG_FILES` environment variable based on your operating system.

 **For Windows:**